 It is much faster than DRAM as the memory cells do not require to be continuously refreshed.

-However, it consumes more power since it uses a bi-stable latch circuit, and it requires a regular power source.
+However, it consumes more power since it uses a bi-stable latch circuit, and requires a regular power source.

 It is costly and exists on the processors between the processor and main memory.